 - 1BMW 2 Series Coupe reviewFun to drive, with a great mix of performance and usability, the BMW 2 Series Coupe is a strong all-rounder

-- 2Engines, performance and driveCapable petrol and diesel engines offer good performance, while the 369bhp M240i model will appeal to keen drivers
+- 2Engines, performance and driveCapable petrol engines offer solid performance, while the more hardcore models will appeal to keen drivers

-- 3MPG, CO2 and running costsThe 2 Series Coupe offers reasonable running costs, with the 220d diesel model returning excellent fuel economy
+- 3MPG, CO2 and running costsThe 2 Series Coupe offers reasonable running costs, however the 220d diesel model is no longer available

 - 4Interior, design and technology - currently readingWith a stylish, purposeful look and a cabin that oozes quality, the BMW 2 Series Coupe is an appealing choice